Cezym/EchoMark/README.md

 In addition to developing the application, several experiments were conducted:

-1. Experiment 1
+1. Experiment 1 Placeholder
-2. Experiment 2
+2. Experiment 2 Placeholder

 ## What is it?